This firewall does not have any interfaces assigned that are capable of using ALTQ traffic shaping for igb interface

 #6 Updated by Jim Pingle over 3 years ago

 Then you'll need to provide a lot more detail about your NICs & the drivers they use (dmesg, ifconfig output, GUI assignments) so we can tell why it is showing up this way.

 If you see this message in the GUI, the NIC type is not on our list of those that are capable of using ALTQ.

-#7 Updated by Chris Collins about 1 month ago
+#7 Updated by Chris Collins over 3 years ago

 It is a bit of a wow that you have rejected a clear report telling you that there is a misleading message in the GUI.

 There isnt much detail to give you, it is not a complex setup.